conan-io/docs/glossary.rst

       applications.

    cross compiler
-      A cross compiler is a compiler capable of creating an executable intended to run in a platfor different from the one in which the compiler is running.
+      A cross compiler is a compiler capable of creating an executable intended to run in a platform different from the one in which the compiler is running.

    generator